Pilot Photonics' Hybrid Laser Breakthrough As the demand for AI acceleration, cloud computing, and...

 A final architecture for the pluggable ExCELS was selected and two photonic integrated circuit (PIC) fabrication runs were completed: one in Silicon Nitride (SiN) for comb generation and one in Indium Phosphide (InP) for the demux laser array.

-An ELSFP-compliant housing has been sourced, and early closed-loop control techniques for long-term locking stability have been validated.
+An ELSFP-compliant housing has been sourced, and integration is underway.

 COCOPOP is just getting started, and the most exciting breakthroughs are yet to come.
 Stay tuned as we bring ExCELS to market and reshape the future of datacenter optics.